Interdisciplinary Online Training camp for Young Professionals of Different Disciplines in the Cultural Heritage Sector

 The Training Camp

 The two-day training camp took place on April 19 and 20, 2021 in an online setting.
 The camp brought together around 50 young people at the beginning of their careers who came from very different disciplines related to the administration and preservation of cultural heritage.
-By bringing the disciplines together, an understanding of the different opinions, training, expectations and working styles was created.
+By bringing the disciplines together, an understanding of the different opinions, training, expectations, and working styles was created.
 Ultimately, the aim was to strengthen cooperation beyond the individual disciplines.
-In addition, participants had the opportunity to build and deepen their own network of European experts, strengthen interdisciplinary competences and learn about the materials and results developed in the HERITAGE-PRO project.
+In addition, participants had the opportunity to build and deepen their own network of European experts, strengthen interdisciplinary competencies and learn about the materials and results developed in the HERITAGE-PRO project.

 The program of the training camp was based on the HERITAGE-PRO training modules, the guidelines, and the training kit.
 It also included a social program.
 Through the social program (e.g. group tasks, getting to know each other, etc.) the different professional groups came closer and mutual understanding for each other was developed.
 In addition, information on career opportunities in the field of cultural heritage was provided and HERITAGE-PRO materials were applied, tested, and evaluated in a practical way.